pascal-p/PA_PML/pa_pml.md

 ---  -------------  ----------  ------------  ----------  ------------  ----------  ---------
 4    Bagging CART    0.9855152     0.9816769   0.9828377     0.9782894   0.0171623    209.319

-Remark:
+Remarks:

-- the improvement over the single CART model is impressive with 98.3% on validation set (it was 94.4% for CART),
+- the improvement over the single CART model is impressive with 98.3% on validation set (it was 49.4% for CART), so close to a factor 2,
 - the `oose` dropped from 50.6% to 1.7%.
 - the processing time increased by a factor of 19 for bagged LDA model.